 Knowing your audience

-Monitoring how clients interact with your product and content will provide you with better personalization options and make it easier to gather behavioural data for more in depth personalization options.
+Monitoring how clients interact with your product and content will provide you with better personalization options and make it easier to gather behavioral data for more in-depth personalization options.

 Clients use your product differently based on their needs.
 Based on this data there are many personalization options you can implement.